 5. How much pension will be received under APY?

 Guaranteed minimum pension of Rs 1,000/-, 2,000/-, 3,000/-, 4,000, and 5,000/- per month will be given at the age of 60 years, depending on the subscribers’ contributions.

 6. What is the benefit in joining APY scheme?

 In APY, Government will co-contribute 50% of the total contribution or Rs.
-1,000/- per annum, whichever is lower, to the eligible APY account holders who join the scheme during the period 1st June, 2015 to 31st December, 2015.
-The Government cocontribution will be given for 5 years from FY 2015-16 to 2019-20.
+1,000/- per annum, whichever is lower, to the eligible APY account holders who join the scheme from 1st June 2015 to 31st December 2015.
+The Government contribution will be given for five years from FY 2015-16 to 2019-20.

 7. How are the contributions of APY invested?

-The contributions under APY are invested as per the investment guidelines prescribed by Ministry of Finance, Government of India.
-The APY scheme is administered by PFRDA/GOVERNMENT.
+The contributions under APY are invested as per the Ministry of Finance’s investment guidelines, Government of India.
+The PFRDA/GOVERNMENT administers the APY scheme.